litespeedtech/lscache_wp/litespeed-cache/readme.txt

 == Frequently Asked Questions ==
 = Is the LiteSpeed Cache Plugin for WordPress free? = Yes, the plugin itself will remain free and open source.
-You are required to have a LiteSpeed Web Server Enterprise 5.0.10+ license with the LSCache module (included with 2+ CPU license, an addon for 1 CPU and VPS licenses).
-OpenLiteSpeed v 1.4.17+ also works with the plugin, but the functionality is currently in beta.
+That said, a LiteSpeed server is required (see question 2).
+= What server software is required for this plugin? = A LiteSpeed server is required in order to use this plugin.
+1. LiteSPeed Web Server Enterprise with LSCache Module (v5.0.10+)
+2. OpenLiteSpeed (v1.4.17+)
+3. LiteSpeed WebADC (v2.0+)
+Any single server or cluster including a LiteSpeed server will work.
+= Does this plugin work in a clustered environment? = The cache entries are stored at the litespeed server level.
+The simplest solution is to use LiteSpeed WebADC, as the cache entries will be cached at that level.
+If using another load balancer, the cache entries will only be stored at the backend nodes, not at the load balancer.
+The purges will also not be synchronized across the nodes, so this is not recommended.

+If a customized solution is required, please contact LiteSpeed Technologies at info@litespeedtech.com

+NOTICE: The rewrite rules created by this plugin must be copied to the Load Balancer.
 = Where are the cached files stored? =
-This plugin only instructs LiteSpeed Web Server on what pages to cache and when to purge.
-The actual cached pages are stored and managed by LiteSpeed Web Server.
+The actual cached pages are stored and managed by LiteSpeed Servers.
 Nothing is stored on the PHP side.
 = Does LiteSpeed Cache for WordPress work with OpenLiteSpeed? = The support is currently in beta.
 It should work, but is not fully tested.
 As well, any settings changes that require modifying the .htaccess file requires a server restart.